ConEmu/ConEmu.github.io/en/FAQ-6.md

 #### Q. Why are horizontal lines (drawn using box drawing characters) discontinuous?   {#q-6-4}

 **A.** In some fonts, the width of the corresponding box drawing characters is shorter than the font's declared average character width, which ConEmu uses to determine the size of box drawing characters.
-To get rid of the artifacts, enable the checkbox «Fix Far borders» and increase the width of the "frames" font.
+To get rid of the artifacts, enable the checkbox ‘Fix Far borders’ and increase the width of the "frames" font.
 The corresponding settings are on the 'Main' tab in the 'Settings' dialog.